Healthy Homes Assessment Avalon

 Avalon Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required to all Avalon and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement to all Avalon and New Zealand rental homes where it is reasonably practicable to put in.

-• Landlords and property managers must keep records that demonstrate compliance with each Healthy Homes Standard that apply or will apply during the tenancy of their rental properties.
+• Property managers and landlords have to keep records that prove the compliance with the Healthy Homes Standard that apply or will be applied throughout the tenancy period of the rental property.

 Starting 1 July 2021